 A Hedgehog Mountain Account dedicated to the property was established when the original parcel was purchased.
-This account funds administration and annual maintenance expenses for Hedgehog Mountain.
+In 2000 and 2001, the account contributed towards acquisition of the Keith property.
+This account funds administration and annual maintenance expenses for Hedgehog Mountain and is separate from the annual operating budget of the Conservation Commission.
 Funds available are limited in amount to the annual income generated by the account, as prescribed in the Conservation Commission ordinance Section 35-8.